JPLee01/pandas-project/README.md

 df = pd.DataFrame(f)
 ```

-It should be noted that this procedure is also repreted in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program.
+It should be noted that this procedure is also repeated in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program.

 #### List of the Species in the Data Set
 To create a list of the species present in the data set the following code is executed: